 The automotive industry is one of the most important industries in the world.
 It has a total market value of over $2 trillion.
 The automotive industry employs millions of people worldwide and is a major contributor to global economic growth.
 Every year, the automotive industry produces over 65 million vehicles.

 The automotive industry is a complex and sprawling sector with many different players.
 There are three basic types of Automotive companies:

 – OEMs or Original Equipment Manufacturers, which design and build vehicles

 – Automotive Parts Suppliers, which supply parts and components to OEMs

-– Automotive Retailers, which sell vehicles to consumers
+– Automotive Retailers who sell vehicles to consumers